CSNG-MFF/mozaik/doc/source/tutorial.2.rst

 Simply put, this class is derived from a basic `TopographicaBasedVisualStimulus`, already containing in turn some functionalities and parameters from its base class `VisualStimulus`, to which this class adds its own parameters (orientation, spatial_frequency, temporal_frequency and contrast).

-The generator itself relies on the image generator (imagen) module from the package Topographica (we can refer to their documentation for futher info, `imagen <http://topographica.org/Reference_Manual/imagen-module.html>`_).
-Usually our stimulus generator will be only a wrapper around one of the imagen class.
+The stimulus itself relies on the stimulus generator (imagen) module (refer to their documentation for futher info, `imagen <http://topographica.org/Reference_Manual/imagen-module.html>`_).
+We are free to define the stimuli in any way we want, but so far in mozaik (for visual stimuli) we have been using the imagen stimulus generator package.
+Therefore the stimuli are tipically only  wrappers around one of the imagen class.

-As we can see, this last class produces a series of frames guided by the parameter set that changes due to the instructions in `MeasureOrientationTuningFullfield`.
+As we can see, this last class produces a series of frames guided by the parameters.
+This means that each instantitation of the stimulus class will produce a series of frames, in the case of the above class containing a drifting grating stimulus.

-Let's do something similar...
+On top of that the `MeasureOrientationTuningFullfield` will create a series of such stimuli with changing paramters as dictated by the given experiemnt, in our case varing the orientation paramter to asses the orientation preference of neurons (and also contrast).

+Let us now create our own new experiment...

 Writing a new experiment
 ------------------------
-We will now define a new type of stimulus protocol and an experiment that uses it.
+We will now define a new type of stimulus and an experimental protocl that uses it.
 The experiment we want to design will test the responses of our model to full-field luminance step increments.

 Stimulus
 ~~~~~~~~